 - vehicular homicide (NRS 484C.130)

 - commercial driver DUI (NRS 484C.120)

-All the plaintiff would need to produce is court records documenting the conviction.
-But even if the defendant managed to escape conviction — or if the criminal case is still pending — it may still be possible to show that the defendant was under the influence.
+All you would need to produce is court records documenting the conviction.
+Though even if the defendant managed to escape conviction – or if the criminal case is still pending – it may still be possible to show that the defendant was under the influence.

 This “preponderance of the evidence” standard in civil cases is much lower than the “beyond a reasonable doubt” standard in criminal cases.
-Therefore, a person could be found civilly liable for causing a drunken crash even if he/she was found not criminally liable for the same incident.
+Therefore, a person could be found civilly liable for causing a drunken crash even if they were found not criminally liable for the same incident.

 Typical evidence to prove that someone was driving while under the influence includes:

 - results from the defendant’s DUI breath test in Nevada or DUI blood test in Nevada that show the defendant was driving with a blood alcohol content of at least .08%.